Kenosha Coast Guard hosts open house Saturday, July 2, public invited

-The Kenosha Coast Guard Station, 5036 Fourth Ave., will hold an open house Saturday afternoon, July 2, and invites the public to tour the station and boats.
+The Kenosha Coast Guard Station, 5036 Fourth Ave., will hold a free public open house on Saturday, featuring a tour of the local station and boats.

 The Coast Guard Auxiliary will conduct safety inspections at Southport Marina in conjunction with the event, and Wisconsin Department of Natural Resources representatives will be present to talk about what they do as well as show their own boat.